sdysch/cgm-llm-assistant/README.md

 This project is for data exploration and educational purposes only.
 It is not medical advice and should not be used for clinical decisions.

+## To do
+- [ ] Wrap ollama inside openai API
+- [ ] Calculate and send info relevant to prompt (sending everything is unnecessary and expensive).
+LangChain?
+- [ ] Basic streamlit app for UI demo